MuKnSys/state-channels/backends/README.txt

 is also only to reimplement the backends, then translate the Scheme code of the library to Javascript.

-Basic backends (should word out-of-the box in Guile):
+Additionally, for a given set of functionalities, there can be several backends providing different implementations of the same thing (including implementations that are pure mockups).

+Basic backends:

-a) Guile Scheme backend : provides communications based
+a) Guile Scheme backend : provides a compatibility layer
-     on filesockets ; mock crypto, ethereum-like process, mock atomic broadcast (a simple token ring) ;
+     that implements a number of usual Scheme functions and datastructures that are not very well standardized across Schemes, plus a simple socket API ;

+b) Gerbil Scheme backend : same as the previous one, but
+     for Gerbil Scheme ;

+Production backends:

-b) Geth basic backend : provides an extension of the ethereum-like
+c) Geth dev backend : very simple implementation of the API
-     process, that connect to geth ;
+     that we use to connect to geth ;

-Other backends (only available in Gerbil Scheme):

-c) LibP2P : provides a wrapper to LibP2P ;

-d) Zab : provides a solid implementation of atomic broadcast, by
+d) Gerbil Ethereum-based geth backend : an implementation
-     means of Zab (using the appropriate components of Zookeeper) ;
+     of the same API on top of Gerbil Ethereum ;

-e) Gerbil Ethereum : a more extended wrapper to Geth ;

-f) A real public/private key cryptographic library ;
+e) A real public/private key cryptographic library ;

+Other backends:

+f) NetP2P : wrapper to implement inter-machine communications in
+     a genuine P2P fashion (probably by means of LibP2P) ;